The Traditional Battlefield

 English Heritage’s argument

 Historians are in an invidious position.
-They know the evidence supporting the traditional narrative is weak, but in the absence of tangible evidence, they can no more accept that the battle was not fought at Battle Abbey than a biologist can accept that Darwin and Wallace were wrong about evolution.
+They know the evidence supporting the traditional narrative is weak, but in the absence of tangible evidence to the contrary, they can no more accept that the battle was not fought at Battle Abbey than a biologist can accept that Darwin and Wallace were wrong about evolution.
 It would destroy their careers.
-Their position is embodied in Roy Porter’s 2014 paper entitled ‘On the very spot: In defence of Battle’.
-With one exception, the only evidence it provides are the seven ‘Abbey on the battlefield’ contemporary account statements we list above.
+Their position is embodied in the 2014 paper ‘On the very spot: In defence of Battle’ by English Heritage’s Roy Porter.
+With one exception, the only evidence it provides are the ‘Abbey on the battlefield’ contemporary account statements listed above.
 We have explained why we think they are ambiguous or unreliable.